IsabellaAzu/memo/deviseの使い方.md

 $ bundle install
 $ rails g devise:install

-　↓
+　↓以下が出力される
 ===============================================================================

 Some setup you must do manually if you haven't yet:

-  1.「deviseのメール送信時のホスト名の指定」
-     Ensure you have defined default url options in your environments files.
+  1. Ensure you have defined default url options in your environments files.
 Here is an example of default_url_options appropriate for a development environment in config/environments/development.rb: